HS-Flensburg-DST/HS-Flensburg-DST.github.io/basics.md

 Liste der Definitionen in einem `let` zum Beispiel nicht geklammert werden, sondern wird durch ihre Einrückung dem `let`-Block zugeordnet.

-Das Prinzip der *Off-side Rule* wurde durch Peter J. Landin[1] in seiner wegweisenden Veröffentlichung “The Next 700 Programming Languages” erfunden.
+Das Prinzip der *Off-side Rule* wurde durch Peter J. Landin[^1] in seiner wegweisenden Veröffentlichung "The Next 700 Programming Languages" erfunden.

-Any non-whitespace token to the left of the first such token on the previous line is taken to be the start of a new declaration.
+> Any non-whitespace token to the left of the first such token on the previous line is taken to be the start of a new declaration.

 Um diese Aussage zu illustrieren, betrachten wir das folgende